ignaciolopezmiguel/wowchemy/content/publication/verification-of-neural-networks-meets-plc-code-an-lhc-cooling-tower-control-system-at-cern/index.md

 authors:
   - admin
 doi: 10.1007/978-3-031-34204-2_35
-publication: 24th International Conference on Engineering Applications of Neural Networks
+publication: In the 24th International Conference on Engineering Applications of Neural Networks
-publication_short: EANN'23
+publication_short: In *EANN'23*
 abstract: In the last few years, control engineers have started to use artificial neural networks (NNs) embedded in advanced feedback control algorithms.
 Its natural integration into existing controllers, such as